A new mood

-The games opened on 24 January with a spectacular multimedia performance representing the migration to Aotearoa of waves of peoples – Māori, British settlers, and then of other diverse groups.
+The games opened on 24 January with a spectacular multimedia performance representing the migration to Aotearoa of waves of peoples – Māori, British settlers, and then other diverse groups.

 Bishop Vercoe’s speech at Waitangi on 6 February 1990 became famous.
 Among his words were: ‘I want to remind our [Treaty of Waitangi] partners that you have marginalised us [Māori].
 You have not honoured the treaty.
 We have not honoured each other in the promises we made on this sacred ground.
 Since 1840 the partner that has been marginalised is me – the language of this land is yours, the custom is yours, the media by which we tell the world who we are – are yours.’
-In response the queen herself acknowledged that the Treaty of Waitangi had been ‘imperfectly observed.’1
+In response, the queen acknowledged that the Treaty of Waitangi had been ‘imperfectly observed.’1

 There was a day of commemoration at Waitangi on 6 February.
 Two special 1990 projects – 20 waka taua (war canoes) and visiting tall sailing ships – were present to greet Queen Elizabeth II when she arrived on a launch, reinforcing the message that all New Zealanders were migrant peoples.

 The queen was escorted to the shore by the waka followed by outrigger canoes from the Pacific communities.
 There was considerable protest.
-The queen flinched when a black T-shirt was thrown close to her, and most of the speeches were drowned out – except challenging words from Whakahuihui Vercoe, Anglican bishop of Aotearoa.
-But there was no violence and the hot afternoon saw dance, music and drama from the country’s multicultural communities – ranging from the City of Wellington pipe band and the Lochiel marching team, to the Cook Islands national ensemble.
+The queen flinched when a black T-shirt was thrown close to her, and most of the speeches were drowned out – except for challenging words from Whakahuihui Vercoe, Anglican bishop of Aotearoa.
+But there was no violence and the hot afternoon saw dance, music and drama from the country’s multicultural communities – ranging from the City of Wellington pipe band and the Lochiel marching team to the Cook Islands national ensemble.